 Huey P. Long Jr.

-Huey Long rose to prominence during the Great Depression as the governor of Louisiana.
+Huey Long rose to prominence during the Great Depression as governor of Louisiana.

-Huey Long rose from ordinary beginnings in Winn Parish to become Louisiana’s most notable politicians.
+Huey Long rose from ordinary beginnings in Winn Parish to become Louisiana’s most notable politician.
 Despite meager formal education, Long passed the state bar examination at age twenty-two and earned a laudable reputation with his legal defense of common folk.
 In 1918 he launched a political career that ultimately propelled him into the governorship.
 Long fashioned a powerful statewide political organization and embarked on a program laden with public works, popular reforms, and heavy elements of corruption.
 In 1932 Long became a US Senator and a major voice for the redistribution of wealth on the national scene.
-In 1935 he fell victim to an assassin’s bullet.
+In 1935 he was shot and killed in the halls of the state capitol.

 Long was born to Huey P. Long Sr. and his wife, Caledonia, in Winnfield on August 30, 1893.
 He attended public schools but never graduated.
 In 1910 he began a career as a traveling salesman in the Southwest, stopping briefly to attend the University of Oklahoma.
-In 1912 he married Rose McConnell.
-The couple had three children: Palmer Reed, Russell, and Rose.
+In 1913 he married Rose McConnell.
+The couple had three children: Rose, Russell, and Palmer.
 In 1915 Long attended Tulane University School of Law as a special student, passed the bar exam, and became an attorney.
 He then earned a solid reputation for his work on workers’ compensation cases and land and timber rights.

 In 1918 Long ran successfully for the Louisiana Railroad Commission (renamed the Public Service Commission in 1921); four years later he became the commission’s chairman.
 Continuing to champion the causes of the common folk, Long sought lower rates from the utility companies and challenged corporate monopolies.
 In 1924 he campaigned unsuccessfully for governor on a platform of opposition to the Standard Oil Company, Governor John M. Parker, and traditional state politics.
 Observers contended that, despite a vigorous campaign that featured the extensive use of radio and sound trucks, Long’s failure to take a clear position on the Ku Klux Klan and a heavy rainstorm that kept potential voters at home caused his defeat.